Dienstag, 25. Januar 2022

 In May 1928 the Trío started recording with the Orchestra too.
 The Orchestra's repertory leaned heavily on Tango, and highlighted some of Demare's early compositions.

 They played at the Principal Palace and the Eden Concert until mid June.
-In Summer they traveled around Spain, with shows at the Olympia in Valencia, the Concert Café in Alicante and the Plaza de Toros in Córdoba.
+Before going on a tour they recorded Demare's classic Mañanitas de Montmartre.
+In Summer they played at the Olympia in Valencia and the Concert Café in Alicante among others.
+The poet Enrique D. Cadícamo, known as the lyricist of hits by the Trio, arrived in Barcelona that Summer in the company of the singer Luis Scalón.

-In the Fall Buxó brought them back to the Eden Concert and to the Teatro Nuevo.
-They were very popular in Barcelona, the press kept talking about them.
-In late November there was a melee in a cabaret where they were performing, because Irusta had publicly expressed his sympathies for a local soccer team.
+In Fall 1928 Buxó brought them back to the Eden Concert and to the Teatro Nuevo.
+The press kept talking about them, in November there was a melee in a cabaret where they were performing because Irusta had publicly expressed his sympathies for a local soccer team.
+Cadícamo went to Paris where Gardel was reaping new triumphs.

 In December they celebrated their first anniversary with a series of concerts at the Salón Doré at the Granja Royal.
 They also played at the Teatro Barcelona with the Argentine theater company Rivera-De Rosas, the same troupe that introduced Carlos Gardel to Spain in 1923.
 They were too busy at times, and had to negotiate with Buxó for less shows at the Teatro Nuevo to allow for some rest.

 In January 1929 they returned for a month to the Principal Palace in Barcelona, and in early February they recorded two Movietone videos in Parc Güell which are apparently lost.
-In these shorts they sang their popular songs Por el camino, El carretero and Dandy.
+In these shorts they sang their popular songs Por el camino (El boyero), El carretero and Dandy.

-The Trío was very busy recording for La Voz de su Amo through June 1929, including a curious "Tango Romanza" composed and played by Demare with the Típica's lead violin Samuel Reznik.
+That month they were also very busy recording for La Voz de su Amo, including a curious "Tango Romanza" composed and played by Demare with the Típica's lead violin Samuel Reznik.
+On July 2 they played at the Teatro Circo in Reus.

 When their formal commitments to the Campoamor ended the Trío split temporarily: Demare stayed in Havana with the Típica, while Irusta and Fugazot decided to play in the interior of the island.
 They reached out to guitarist Rafael Iriarte from Argentina to join them, and in December they touched smaller cities like Cienfuegos, Matanzas, Camagüey and Santiago de Cuba.
 When Irusta, Fugazot and Iriarte returned to Havana on December 26 they played for the recluse of Havana's famous prison Castillo del Príncipe, and then again at the Campoamor sans Demare.

-As imitation is the sincerest form of flattery, another group arrived in Havana that Christmas calling themselves "Trío Argentino", this one by Carlos Spaventa, Luis Scalón and guitarist Héctor Morales.
-In early January 1930 Demare and the Típica were still playing at the Sans Souci and had taken on new commitments at the Thé Dansants of the Hotel Almendares.
-They reunited with Irusta, Fugazot and Iriarte for a handful of shows at the Campoamor before they sailed to Mexico.
+As imitation is the sincerest form of flattery, in early January 1930 another group arrived in Havana calling themselves "Trío Argentino", this one formed by Carlos Spaventa, Luis Scalón and guitarist Héctor Morales.
+They came to sum themselves to a goodbye party that Havana dedicated to Francisco Spaventa, Carlos's older brother.
+Demare and the Típica were still playing at the Sans Souci and had taken on new commitments at the Thé Dansants of the Hotel Almendares.
+The Típica then joined Irusta, Fugazot and Iriarte for a handful of shows at the Campoamor before the singers left for Mexico.

 In May the Trío went back to La Voz de su Amo's recording studio in Barcelona, committing to record the tangos Las vueltas de la vida and Tus ojos azules.